 Spinco will be a real estate company created to specialize in the development of master planned communities and other strategic real estate development opportunities across the United States.
 Spinco's goal will be to create sustainable, long-term growth and value for its stockholders.
-It will own a diverse portfolio of properties with a relatively small amount of debt and with near-, medium- and long-term development opportunities, including General Growth's master planned communities segment, mall development projects and a series of mixed-use and mall-development projects opportunities in premier locations.
-As operated by GGP, the master planned communities in Spinco's portfolio have won numerous awards for, among other things, design and community contribution.
-The competitive position and desirable location of certain of Spinco's assets (which collectively comprise millions of square feet and thousands of acres of developable land), combined with their operations and long-term opportunity through entitlements, land and home-site sales, and project developments and operating properties, are expected to drive Spinco's income and growth.
-Spinco expects to pursue development opportunities in various stages of completion for a number of its assets that were postponed by General Growth due to lack of liquidity resulting from deteriorating economic conditions and, the credit market collapse and GGP and certain of its subsidiaries' chapter 11 filings in April 2009, and to develop assets for which no plans had been developed.
-Spinco expects to assess the opportunities for these assets, which are currently in various stages of completion, to determine how to finance their completion and how to maximize their long-term value potential, which may include entering into joint venture arrangements.
+It will own a diverse portfolio of properties with little debt and with near-, medium- and long-term development opportunities, including General Growth's master planned communities segment and a series of mixed-use and mall development projects in premier locations.
+Since inception, master planned communities in Spinco's portfolio have won numerous awards for, among other things, design and community contribution.
+The competitive position and desirable location of certain of Spinco's assets (which collectively comprise millions of square feet and thousands of acres of developable land), combined with their long-term opportunity through entitlements, land and home sales, project developments and operating properties, are expected to drive Spinco's income and growth.
+Spinco will pursue development opportunities in various stages of completion for a number of its assets that were postponed by General Growth due to lack of liquidity resulting from deteriorating economic conditions and the credit market collapse.
+Spinco will assess the opportunities for these assets and determine how to maximize their long-term value potential.